asimon84/rest-api/README.md

 /tests/Feature/

-This folder contains all the Feature tests, these  are tests that ensure that user functionality is working correctly.
+This folder contains all the Feature tests, these are tests that ensure that site front end functionality is working correctly.

-/tests/Feature/API/
+Integration TESTS

+/tests/Integration/

+This folder contains all the Integration tests, these are tests that ensure that complete functionality is working correctly.

+/tests/Integration/API/

-This folder contains feature tests relating to the API endpoints and their functionality.
+This folder contains integration tests relating to the API endpoints and their functionality.

 UNIT TESTS

 /tests/Unit/

 This section contains unit tests for testing units of code.
 These tests should not touch the database, test the front end, or call an API endpoint.
+They test the units of code themselves, mainly Models and their methods.

 POINTS OF INTEREST
 ==================